 According to the CPSC, the American Academy of Pediatrics (AAP), and the National Institute of Child Health and Human Development, soft bedding may play a major role in SIDS (sudden infant death syndrome).
 These groups offer the following advice for infant bedding:

-Place your baby on their back on a firm, tight-fitting mattress in a crib that meets current safety standards.
+Place your baby on their back on a firm, flat, tight-fitting mattress in a crib that meets current safety standards.

 Remove pillows, bumper pads, quilts, comforters, sheepskins, stuffed toys, and other soft products from the crib.

 Don't use blankets for a newborn baby.
 Instead use appropriate-weight sleepwear or a sleep sack.

 Check that your baby's head stays uncovered during sleep.

 Don't place your baby on a waterbed, sofa, soft mattress, pillow, or other soft surface to sleep.